 A: Format checks are not required for electronic submission of dissertations/theses.
 If you have specific formatting questions you can refer to the list of formatting directions on the Registrar's Dissertation and Thesis submission page, or you can attend one of the dissertation/thesis open lab sessions.
 Specific dates and times of the open lab sessions are also posted on the RO dissertations webpage.

 A: If students plan to order personal bound copies after final submission, and wish to include a signature page with original signatures from their committee, they are advised to obtain extra ink-signed pages in advance for this purpose.
 Otherwise, photo copies only can be obtained by submitting a Service Support Request to the Registrar's Office.
-They can then be included with the dissertations provided to the Binding and Finishing office or the HF Group when ordering personal bound copies.
+They can then be included with the dissertations provided to the HF Group when ordering personal bound copies.